Simultaneous weight reduction and cost reduction are some of the most important development targets in the transportation industry.

 Strength

 Strength could mean a part is strong enough to be a little flexible so it can withstand constant stress.
-But it can also mean the product is like an aging NBA player -- so stiff it doesn’t “rebound” at all.
+But it can also mean the product is so stiff it doesn’t “rebound” at all.

 Your roll forming supplier should assess the desired metal’s properties and match it up against the complexity of your part’s bends.